Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

 This is explained by the fact that the bound from 1ES 0502+675 data is significantly stronger than the bounds from all other sources.

 One can also notice in Fig. \ref{fig:chi2} that the cumulative $\chi^2$ profile has a minimum at approximately $B\simeq 4\times 10^{-17}$~G, which is driven by the minimum in the $\chi^2$ profile of 1ES 0502+576 and is further strengthened by the mild minima in the $\chi^2$ profiles of other sources.
-We do not consider this minimum of the $\chi^2$ profile as a measurement of IGMF, but rather as an artifact of our modeling approach.
-It is related to the (unrealistic) assumption that all seven sources considered in Fig. \ref{fig:chi2} have just switched on approximately ten years ago at the start of observations in the VHE \gr\ band.
-The IGMF with the strength $B\simeq 4\times 10^{-17}$~G induces the time delay that is of the order of 10~yr in the energy range $E\sim 10$~GeV (see Eq. (\ref{eq:delay})).
-Delay time scale much longer than 10~yr in the GeV range produces significant suppression of the secondary flux at GeV, and a much more modest suppression in the 10~GeV range.
-This induces a curvature in the cascade spectrum around 10~GeV energy, as can be seen from Fig. \ref{fig:0502_nofield}.
-The statistics of the Fermi/LAT signal in the 10~GeV range is sufficiently high, so that small deviations from the powerlaw behavior can be observed.
-The curved spectrum of the secondary emission component helps in modeling of the deviation of the spectrum from the powerlaw in this energy range.
-To demonstrate this effect explicitly, we show in Fig. \ref{fig:chi2_comparison} a comparison of the $\Delta\chi^2$ profiles for 1ES 0502+675 for two different assumptions about the duration of the source activity cycle: $T=10$~yr and $T=100$~yr.
-One can see that the minimum of the $\chi^2$ shifts toward higher magnetic field strength, because somewhat stronger field is required to achieve significant suppression of the secondary flux in the GeV range, while keeping only a moderate suppression at 10~GeV.
+We did not consider this minimum of the $\chi^2$ profile as a measurement of IGMF, but rather as an artifact of our modeling approach.
+It is related to the (unrealistic) assumption that all seven sources considered in Fig. \ref{fig:chi2} had just been switched on approximately ten years ago at the start of observations in the VHE \gr\ band.
+The IGMF with the strength $B\simeq 4\times 10^{-17}$~G induces the time delay that is on the order of 16~yr in the $E\sim 10$~GeV energy range (see Eq. (\ref{eq:delay})).
+The delay timescale much longer than 10~yr in the GeV range produces a significant suppression of the secondary flux at GeV, and a much more modest suppression in the 10~GeV range.
+This induces a curvature in the cascade spectrum at around a 10~GeV energy level, as can be seen from Fig. \ref{fig:0502_nofield}.
+The statistics of the Fermi/LAT signal in the 10~GeV range is sufficiently high that small deviations from the power-law behavior can be observed.
+The curved spectrum of the secondary emission component helps in the modeling of the deviation of the spectrum from the power law in this energy range.
+To demonstrate this effect explicitly, in Fig. \ref{fig:chi2_comparison} we show a comparison of the $\Delta\chi^2$ profiles for 1ES 0502+675 for two different assumptions about the duration of the source activity cycle: $T=10$~yr and $T=100$~yr.
+One can see that the minimum of the $\chi^2$ shifts toward higher magnetic-field strength, because a somewhat stronger field is required to achieve significant suppression of the secondary flux in the GeV range while keeping only a moderate suppression at 10~GeV.